Joseph Adamson

 Mellon Professor of Mathematics, University of Pittsburgh

 Thomas C. Hales is the Mellon Professor of Mathematics at the University of Pittsburgh.
-He received B.S. and M.S. degrees from Stanford University, a Tripos Part III from Cambridge University, and a Ph.D. from Princeton University in representation theory under R.… read more »
+He received B.S. and M.S. degrees from Stanford University, a Tripos Part III from Cambridge University, and a Ph.D. from Princeton University in representation theory under R. P. Langlands.
+He has held postdoctoral and faculty appointments at MSRI, Harvard University, the... read more! »

 Michael Harris